MiT Program History

 Evergreen’s innovative program was a direct result of a 1987 law passed by the Washington State Legislature.
 The program is founded upon a strong theory base, substantial involvement with schools, sensitivity to multicultural and human relations, a variety of instructional strategies, emphasis on new technology and research, and close cooperation with K–12 teachers and administrators.

 The Master in Teaching program meets all state of Washington Administrative Code standards for program quality and beginning teacher competence.
-Graduates receive a Master in Teaching degree and are recommended by the college to the state of Washington for Residency Teacher Certification.
+Graduates receive a Master in Teaching degree and are recommended by the college to the state of Washington for Residency Teacher Certification provided that the state-required performance assessment, the edTPA, is passed and all other program requirements are met.